-Square tappets before measuring for tappet clearance with Depth Gage universal The depth gage is equipped with correct size valve-head patterns and bushings for Ford removable guide engines.
-Valve-head (F) is for Ford A and V8-85; bushing (G) is for Ford V8-85 valve - guide housing: valve head (I) is for Ford V8-60 valve seat; and bushing (J) is for V8-60 valve-guide housing.
-The valve-guide bushings are, of course, removed from the block when depth gage is used.
+- Square tappets before measuring for tappet clearance with Depth Gage.
+The "universal" Depth Gage is equipped with correct size valve-head patterns and bushings for re-movable guide engines.
+Valve-head (F) is for A and V8-85; bushing (G) is for V8-85 valveguide housing; valve head (I) is for V8-60 valve seat; and bushing (I) is for V8- the block when depth gage is used.
 Turn engine until the tappet being gaged is at lowest point.
 With proper bushing and beveled head fitted snugly in place, loosen knurled nut and slide stem (K) down to contact tappet.
 Clamp tightly in this position with knurled nut.
-Remove the depth gage from engine and place in V-way of attachment, with stem close to flat grinding face of wheel.
+Remove the Depth Gage from engine and place in V-way of Attachment, with stem close to flat grinding face of wheel.
 Clamp stem securely in place with quick-clamp (D).
 Adjust V-stop (E) to contact beveled head and lock V-stop with knurled screw (H).
-Adjust micrometer feed nut until stem just touches grinding face of wheel.
-Move calibrated dial to 0 setting and the dial will move independently of the knurled nut at the end of the micrometer spindle.
+Adjust Micrometer Feed Nut until stem just touches grinding face of wheel.
+Move calibrated dial to O setting and the dial will move independently of the knurled nut at the end of the micrometer spindle.
 It is now possible to grind definite clearances on the valve stem by turning the knurled nut.
 The dial will move with the knurled nut and each calibration is 0.001".
-Do not grind end of depth gage
+Do not grind end of Depth Gage.